49 Mile Scenic Drive

 14. Union Square is the heart of downtown shopping, restaurants and theaters.
 Expect many businesses to have their own regulations in place and it can get very busy.
 If that concerns you skip Union Square.

 15. Japantown is partially open for business during this time.
 Please check in advance for the latest businesses that are open.
 It is one of the most unique and fascinating areas in San Francisco with a rich cultural history and delicious, authentic Japanese cuisine.
-On a normal day, this was my favorite place to go.
 There are two huge indoor malls that are so much fun to walk around.
 Recommended diversion off 49 Mile Drive is Almo Square, where the famous Painted Ladies reside.
 It's a nice park and great place to take that classic San Francisco picture.
 To get there from Japantown head down Webster St. and turn right on Grove St. Another diversion from here is The Fillmore, known as a fun, hip entertainment district with restaurants, jazz clubs and galleries.

-16. Civic Center includes City Hall, Bill Graham Civic Auditorium, Asian Art Museum, and the Performing Arts Center’s including Davies Symphony Hall, War Memorial Opera House and Veterans Building/Herbst Theatre (all currently closed).
-This is the official start/end of 49 Mile Drive.
+16. Civic Center includes City Hall, Bill Graham Civic Auditorium, Asian Art Museum, and the Performing Arts Center’s including Davies Symphony Hall, War Memorial Opera House and Veterans Building/Herbst Theatre.

-17. Yerba Buena Gardens district includes Metreon, Children’s Creativity Museum (they have a great playground and carousel), California Historical Society, Contemporary Jewish Museum, Museum of the African DiasporaMoscone Center and the San Francisco Museum of Modern Art (also currently closed.)
+17. Yerba Buena Gardens district includes Children’s Creativity Museum (they have a great playground and carousel), Museum of the African DiasporaMoscone Center and the San Francisco Museum of Modern Art.

 18. Ferry Building and Marketplace a terminal for commuters taking the ferry and houses a vibrant marketplace, farmers markets and restaurants.
 Businesses are slowly reopening with safety standards and guidelines in place so that you can shop for your locally made goods